 How to Give a Cat a Pill

 As mentioned above, the easiest and first choice is to hide the medication in some food.
-You can hide it in canned food that’s part of the animal’s regular meals, you can use a commercial product such as Pill Pockets to contain the pills, or you can create a special meatball to hide the pill and give it as a special treat.
+You can hide it in canned food that’s part of a cat's regular meals, you can use a commercial product such as Pill Pockets to contain the pills, or you can create a special meatball to hide the pill and give it as a special treat.
 If you decide to try meatball treats, be choosy about what you put in the meatball.
-For instance, if your pet has food allergies, the meatball should not contain ingredients that the animal is allergic to.
+For instance, if your cat has food allergies, the meatball should not contain ingredients that the animal is allergic to.
 The meatball should be made up of food from the animal’s existing diet (which, let’s face it, is not always enticing).

 Common foods that work well for hiding medications include peanut butter, cheese, chicken or meat-flavored baby food.
-As many of you know, though, some crafty pets manage somehow to eat the treat and spit out the medications.
+As many of you know, though, some crafty cats manage somehow to eat the treat and spit out the medications.
 If the medication can be crushed up, try doing that and then hiding it in mushy food (e.g., baby food).
 Because some pills can’t be crushed, however, consult your veterinarian before doing so.

-If you have multiple pets, try giving the pills as a special treat to the animal who needs medication.
-In other words, don’t give the medication around mealtime, but at a different time, so the animal feels singled out for special treats and therefore is more likely to eat the pill hidden in the treat.
+If you have multiple pets, try giving the pills as a special treat to the cat who needs medication.
+In other words, don’t give the medication around mealtime, but at a different time, so the cat feels singled out for special treats and therefore is more likely to eat the pill hidden in the treat.
 This strategy works well when giving short-term meds because, over time, the animal often gets wise to what is going on.

 Conversely, you can give treats to all the animals and just have the one treat “doctored” with the medication for the appropriate animal.
-If there is competition for treats, the medicated animal will feel like he needs to hurry up and eat his treat before someone else gets it.
+If there is competition for treats, the medicated cat will feel like he needs to hurry up and eat his treat before someone else gets it.
 You’ll need to proceed with caution, though, to make sure this strategy does not result in fights and also to ensure that the other animals do not accidentally get the medicated treat.
-It works best if the animal needing the medication tends to be the treat-stealing one and not the one who lets his treats get stolen.
+It works best if the cat needing the medication tends to be the treat-stealing one and not the one who lets his treats get stolen.

 Another option is to try and force the pill down an animal’s throat.
 This can be done with your fingers if the animal is amenable to that, but many are not.
 For cats, a pill gun is a handy device you can use to prevent yourself from getting bitten.
 This device shoots the pill into the back of the animal’s mouth and forces him to swallow it.
 Cats do not like this and I don’t recommend it for long-term medicating, but it works well in the short run.

-Topical, liquid or other
+Topical, liquid or other feline medication formulas

 If the above ideas don’t work, it might be worth trying to get the medication made into a different formula.
 Many pills may also come in, or can be made into, a liquid form, which can be squirted into an animal’s mouth.
-Be prepared, though: Your pet might spit it out and make a huge mess.
+Be prepared, though: Your cat might spit it out and make a huge mess.